-All host servers must be synchronized with accurate time before you install the Pexip Infinity Management Node or Conferencing Nodes on them.
+All host servers must be synchronized with accurate time before you install the Management Node or Conferencing Nodes on them.

-- NTP must also be enabled on the Management Node VM before you deploy any Conferencing Nodes (this is done during installation of the Management Node).
+NTP must be enabled on the Management Node VM before you deploy any Conferencing Nodes (this is done during installation of the Management Node).

-- We strongly recommend that you configure at least three distinct NTP servers or NTP server pools on all your host servers and the Management Node itself.
-This will ensure that log entries from all nodes are properly synchronized.
+We strongly recommend that you configure at least three distinct NTP servers or NTP server pools on all your host servers and the Management Node itself.
+This ensures that log entries from all nodes are properly synchronized.